 These are the pages you should refer to learn more about using the product:

-Customer Feedback and Reviews
+Serpstat Review: Customer Feedback

-On their website, they have a few video testimonials on the home page and they have an experts page where they have featured profiles of marketing influencers like Brian Dean and Ian Cleary who use the product.
+On their website, they have a few video testimonials on the home page, and they have an experts page where they have featured profiles of marketing influencers like Brian Dean and Ian Cleary, who use the product.

 Serpstat Review: Final Verdict

 The data obtained from the tool should help you create better content and drive qualified traffic to your website.

 You can use it to find new keyword opportunities, content ideas, analyze PPC campaigns, and perform in-depth competitor research.

 If you’re seeking a reliable SEO tool that’s easy on your pockets, then you should give Serpstat a try.
 Sign up for their free plan and test the tool out yourself.